 Figure 1: Lower bound (green curve) and upper bound (red curve) on $\delta(r)$.
 The blue dots and lines indicate where lower and upper bounds coincide (the dots correspond to the 9 triangulated packings, the lines to the intervals I_i 's in Cor.
 2).
 The best previous upper bound is indicated by the black dotted curve.
-See also zooms in Fig. 10, 11, 12 and 13.
+Labels r_1 through r_9 , r_b and r_c denote disc ratios which appear in the text and are given in Table 1.
+Zooms can be found in Fig. 11, 12, 13 and 14.